AbarnaaSree/AbarnaaSree/README.md

 <br>

-This section is intentionally kept free of fabricated repository names, PR numbers, or technical claims.

-Your GitHub Actions workflow can populate this area with real merged contributions.
+This section is reserved for real open-source contributions retrieved by GitHub Actions.

 ### Problem

-Automatically generated from the actual pull request description.
+The workflow can populate the actual problem description from a merged pull request.

 ### Investigation

-Automatically generated from the actual contribution information.
+The workflow can populate the actual investigation and debugging process.

 ### Solution

-Automatically generated from the merged pull request.
+The workflow can populate the implemented solution.

 ### Impact

-Automatically generated from the real contribution.
+The workflow can populate the engineering impact.

 | Category | Details |
 |---|---|